Aymenn Jawad Al-Tamimi: Middle East expert

-His work is also regularly quoted in media including Al Jazeera, and Foreign Affairs and other publications.

-In a November 14, 2019 New York Times article, al-Tamimi, was described as an "independent Syria researcher" who was consulted by the Times as an expert on ISIS.
+In a November 14, 2019 New York Times article, Al-Tamimi, was described as an "independent Syria researcher" who was consulted by the Times as an expert on ISIS.

-The New York Times, Washington Post, and Associated Press have published Al-Tamimi's "insights on the Islamic State, Iraq, and Syria", according to a March 2020 report in The Washington Institute for Near East Policy (WINEP or TWI).
+The New York Times, Washington Post, and Associated Press have published Al-Tamimi's "insights on the Islamic State, Iraq, and Syria", according to a March 2020 report by the Washington Institute for Near East Policy (WINEP or TWI).

 UK House of Commons Defence Committee

 He has appeared before the UK House of Commons Defence Committee to advise on the Islamic State and Iraq.
 He has been described as "one of the fastest rising stars in his field" and "a widely-cited public authority on jihadist groups in Iraq and Syria."

 Major stories

 His report entitled "The Islamic State's Real Estate Department: Documents and Analysis" was published by The New York Times and George Washington University as part of the University's Program on Extremism.
 The Times and the University had joined in an "exclusive partnership" to "digitize, translate, analyze, and publish" over 15,000 files, now known as "The ISIS Files"—which had been obtained by the investigative journalist Rukmini Callimachi and her "Iraqi colleagues during embeds with the Iraqi army".
 The Time and the university had announced their intention to make the ISIS files public in 2018 and published them online in June 2020.

 The VOA news published an article saying that "prominent Islamic scholar," Tariq Ramadan, had been "charged with rape in France".
 Al-Tamimi published a friend's firsthand account of Ramadan's predatory behavior on his website—an account which was sourced in the VOA article.

-An in-depth 30 December 2015 report in the Washington Post, which included an interview with Al-Tamimi, presented extensive evidence that documents that were leaked and purported to prove that the Islamic State was weakening, were fake.
+An in-depth 30 December 2015 report in the Washington Post, which included an interview with Al-Tamimi, presented extensive evidence that documents that were leaked and purported to prove that the Islamic State was weakening were fake.
 In the article, Al-Tamimi, whose research on the Islamic State is considerable, said that suggestions that he write a book were premature.
 "Just as the best histories of Nazi Germany have been written well after the Second World War with archives of documents made available to researchers, so I apply the same reasoning to analyzing the Islamic State.
 As researchers we need to be aware of the limits of our capabilities in obtaining information."

 His reports on the Khalid ibn al-Walid Army in Syria in 2016 and 2017 were published by the Rubin Center.

-A March 2020 report entitled "Honored, Not Contained: The Future of Iraq's Popular Mobilization Forces", which he co-authored with Michael Knights and Hamdi Malik, was published by The Washington Institute for Near East Policy (WINEP or TWI).
+A March 2020 report entitled "Honored, Not Contained: The Future of Iraq's Popular Mobilization Forces", which he co-authored with Michael Knights and Hamdi Malik, was published by the Washington Institute for Near East Policy (WINEP or TWI).